 Wisdom Teeth and Early Mankind

-Many experts believe these specific sets of teeth were an evolutionary answer to the rough food consumed during the early stages of mankind.
+Many professionals believe these specific sets of teeth were an evolutionary answer to the rough food consumed during the early stages of mankind.
 These foods included nuts, leaves, and tough meats.
 Unfortunately, the human jaw continues to become smaller, and as a result, wisdom teeth have been rendered obsolete.
 In fact, wisdom teeth are often a nuisance due to the risk of impaction and the painful toothaches an impaction can cause.

 What Is An Impaction?